Hezlepinc/ops-cloud/README.md

 6. Deploy:

-- Push to `staging` → deploys Hello Child to staging apps for configured sites
+- Push to `develop` → deploys Hello Child to staging apps for configured sites
 - Push to `main` → deploys to production (when production workflow/secrets are configured)

 ### Duplicate this setup for a new brand/site